dmjio/miso/README.md

 ## Pinning nixpkgs

-By default `miso` uses a known-to-work, pinned version of [`nixpkgs`](https://github.com/dmjio/miso/blob/master/nix/nixpkgs.json).
+By default `miso` uses a known-to-work, pinned version of [`nixpkgs`](https://github.com/dmjio/miso/blob/master/nix/nixpkgs.json) known as `pkgs`.
+We also maintain a legacy version of nixpkgs known as `legacyPkgs` so we can use tools like `nixops` and build `miso` with the original `GHCJS 8.6` backend.

 ## Binary cache

 `nix` users on a Linux or OSX distro can take advantage of a [binary cache](https://haskell-miso-cachix.cachix.org) for faster builds.
 To use the binary cache follow the instructions on [cachix](https://haskell-miso-cachix.cachix.org/).
+We highly recommend using [cachix]() when using `miso` with a `nix` workflow.

 ```bash
 cachix use haskell-miso-cachix